-Each capstone senior project has a client that the project team works with.
-These clients come from industry, research, non-profits, and the general population.
-The only requirement for the client is that you care about the project and are willing to work with your student team for at least one hour per week for the project duration.
-Clients can have any skill level in EECS so don't be intimidated!
+Each capstone project has at least one mentor.
+These mentors come from a wide array of backgrounds.
+You can be in industry, a faculty, working at a non-profit, or just a person from the community.
+The only requirement is that you care about the project and are willing to work with your student team for at least one hour per week for the project duration.
+You can have any skill level in EECS so don't be intimidated!

 Videos of some past projects:

 How big of a project can be done (Project Scope)?

 Project scope is typically what you would assign one summer intern.
 Projects should be non-critical path.
 Ideally, projects represent a complete system or product that integrates analysis, simulation, and software and hardware design as appropriate.
 If you are unsure that your project is a good fit, we encourage you to submit it and we will reach out to discuss it with you.

 Can my project use students from more than one major (mechanical, electrical, chemical, computer science, etc.)?

 Absolutely!
 It takes extra planning and time but multidisciplinary projects provide great experiences for students.
 We need to know about your project as soon as possible so we can work with you get it set up.
 Submit your project idea ASAP!

 What if I want a certain student(s) to work on my project or how do I help make sure my project is picked by students?